THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Stop believing that one stage will automatically feed into the next stage and work on all three at once.

-Getting more traffic does not mean you will automatically get more money or will suddenly be able to flick a switch one day and money will flow.
+Getting more traffic does not mean you will automatically make more money or will suddenly be able to flick a switch one day and money will flow.
 You need to understand how to monetise your blog and then work on growth which will support this.

 Likewise, you won’t suddenly hit a stage where your income comes in and grows without you working harder – and thus, improve your work/life balance – if you don’t work on it.
 You should also work on scaling from day 1.